Moorcroft

-W. Moorcroft Limited (trading as W Moorcroft Ltd) is a British art pottery manufacturer specialising in richly decorated earthenware. based at Burslem in Stoke-on-Trent, England.
-The company was founded by William Moorcroft in 1913.
+W. Moorcroft Limited (trading as W Moorcroft Ltd) is a British art pottery manufacturer specialising in richly decorated earthenware, based at Burslem in Stoke-on-Trent, England.
+The company was founded in 1913 by William Moorcroft.
+In 2025, the company had announced its closure but in June of the same year the company was bought by Will Moorcroft, whose grandfather William Moorcroft built the factory on Sandbach Road in Cobridge in 1913, with support from London department store Liberty.

+The firm had remained in the family until 2006 when Mr Moorcroft's father retired.

 History

 In 1897, Staffordshire pottery manufacturers James Macintyre & Co.
 Ltd garnered a prodigious talent by employing 24-year-old William Moorcroft as a designer, and within a year, he was put in full charge of the company's art pottery studio.
 Moorcroft's first innovative range of pottery, called Florian Ware, was a great success and won him a gold medal at the 1904 world's fair (the Louisiana Purchase Exposition in St. Louis, Missouri).
 Unusually at that time, he adopted the practice of signing his name, or his initials, on nearly all the pottery he designed, the production of which he personally oversaw.

 In due course, the extent to which his success had overshadowed Macintyre's other manufacturing activities resulted in resentment on the part of his employers, culminating in their decision in 1912 to close down his studio.
 He then set up his own company, and the following year, production of his pottery was transferred to a brand new factory nearby.

 The Moorcroft factory produced an extensive array of moderately-priced domestic tableware items in addition to its famous tubelined, hand-painted art pottery.
 Moorcroft's reputation was enhanced when Queen Mary, a keen collector of his works, granted him a royal warrant in 1928.
 Shortly before the death of William in 1945, his elder son, Walter Moorcroft, took control of the business, which he continued to develop.
 The company's royal warrant was re-issued in his name in 1946.

 Between its founding and its leadership under Walter Moorcroft, the company had been financed in collaboration with the famous London store, Liberty.
 The Liberty store's interest was bought out by Moorcroft in 1962.